MaksimLevchenko/Prntsc_parser/README.md

 ### How to Use

 Use the parse method of the LightshotParser instance to start the process.
-    50: Specify the number of screenshots you want to download.
+    numOfPhotos: Specify the number of screenshots you want to download.
-    newAddresses: false: Set this flag to true if you want to parse new addresses with 12 characters instead of the default 6.
-In this example, it's set to false.
+    newAddresses: Set this flag to true if you want to parse new addresses with 12 characters instead of the default 6.
+New addresses parsing is very slow.
-    startingUrl: 'aaaaaa': Define the starting URL for parsing.
-If omitted, the script will use a random URL generator.
-In this example, it's set to 'aaaaaa'.
+    startingUrl: Define the starting URL for parsing.
+If omitted, the script will use a random URL generator, otherwise uses contractor Url

 ### Disclaimer